 You must complete the Immunization History Form and TB Screening Form prior to your arrival on campus.
 You will need to submit the completed TB Screening Form to the McKinley Health Center when you arrive on campus.

 IAGE does not reserve housing for students.
 You are responsible for arranging your own housing.
 There are many housing options available to exchange students.
-You may also find listings for subleases on the Study Abroad Housing Board (you will need your NetID and password to login).
+You may also find listings for subleases on the Study Abroad Housing Board (you will need your Illinois NetID and password to login).

 Student Health Insurance